-By resource visibility we mean the insight into the essential data used in the resources management process – resource allocation and capacity planning, tracking resources’ progress, and assessing their performance.
+By resource visibility we mean easy access to the essential data used in the resource management process – resource allocation and capacity planning, tracking resources’ progress, and assessing their performance.
 It’s the data on people’s competences, capacity, availability, workload, and output.

 In a multi-project environment with numerous employees and activities, resource-related data visibility is crucial.
 And what is even more important is that there should be a single source of truth for a project and resource manager, the project team, and stakeholders.
 Inability to see the big picture of resource-related processes and siloed data make multi-project resource management incredibly challenging and ineffective.

 When there are multiple projects in the pipeline, it’s extremely difficult to staff each of them with the required employees and at the same time keep their workload balanced.
 As a rule, you have a limited number of resources and a great number of tasks to complete.
 In addition, most of the resources have already been booked by other projects.
 In this case, it’s very easy to snow them under with work, which is the most unfavorable scenario: overloaded people are not only inefficient, but can also hamper the work of their colleagues and the whole project environment.

 There can be another problem.
 Sometimes, the workload can be distributed unevenly: while some team members are overloaded, the others are idle, which significantly reduces overall productivity.
 The main cause for uneven workload distribution is a lack of correct prioritization and a discrepancy between people’s capacity and load.

 If you notice that your resources don’t deliver the desired output or show any signs of poor performance, it’s time to check the following things:

 - Have you identified project priorities correctly?

 - Have you allocated resources with regard to the relevant data on their availability?

 - Do the employees’ tasks correspond to their competence levels?